GoogleCloudPlatform/apigee-samples/llm-routing/docs/cloudshell-tutorial.md

 ---

-- This is a sample Apigee proxy to demonstrate the routing capabilities of Apigee across different LLM providers.
+This is a sample Apigee proxy to demonstrate the routing capabilities of Apigee across different LLM providers.
 In this sample we will use Google VertexAI and Anthropic as the LLM providers
-- The framework will easily help onboarding other providers using configurations

 ## Pre-Requisites